mathe00/obsidian-plugin-python-bridge/README.md

   3. Installing necessary dependencies like `requests` (required) and `PyYAML` (optional, for property management) into the `uv` environment: `uv pip install requests PyYAML`.
 - **Benefits:** Using `uv` can simplify dependency management and ensure your scripts run with a consistent Python version and package set, isolated from your global Python installation.
 - **Detection:** The plugin checks for `uv --version` to confirm its availability.

+**Q: Will there ever be mobile support for this plugin?**

+**A:** **No, mobile support will never be implemented.** This decision is final and based on fundamental technical limitations:

+**Why Mobile Support is Impossible:**

+1. **OS Restrictions**: Mobile operating systems (iOS/Android) have strict sandboxing that prevents apps like Obsidian from executing external processes like Python interpreters.
+This is a core security feature that cannot be bypassed.

+2. **No Inter-Process Communication**: The plugin relies on HTTP communication between Obsidian and Python processes.
+Mobile OSes explicitly block this type of inter-app communication for security reasons.

+3. **Python Availability**: Even if communication were possible, there's no standard, accessible Python interpreter on mobile devices that could be leveraged by the plugin.

+4. **Architecture Mismatch**: The entire plugin architecture is built around desktop OS capabilities (process spawning, localhost networking, file system access) that simply don't exist on mobile platforms.

+**Why "Termux" or Similar Solutions Won't Work:**

+- **Complex Setup**: Solutions like Termux (Android) would require extremely complex user setup and would still be blocked by Android's security restrictions.
+- **Poor Experience**: Even if technically possible, the result would be unreliable, slow, and offer a terrible user experience.
+- **Maintenance Nightmare**: Supporting such workarounds would create an unsustainable maintenance burden.

+**The Bottom Line:**

+This plugin is **desktop-only** by design and will remain so permanently.
+The technical barriers are not just difficult—they're fundamental to how mobile operating systems work.
+Any attempt to support mobile would compromise the plugin's reliability, security, and core functionality.

+**Alternatives for Mobile Users:**

+- Use Obsidian's built-in features and community plugins designed for mobile
+- Sync your vault to a desktop computer where you can run Python scripts
+- Consider web-based automation solutions that work within mobile browser constraints

+This decision allows us to focus on making the desktop experience as robust and reliable as possible rather than attempting impossible mobile workarounds.

 ---